rjanja/desktop-capture/README.md

 ![Applet settings](https://raw.github.com/rjanja/desktop-capture/master/img/cinnamon-screenshot-settings.png?login=rjanja&token=d3758a887e24592e1fdc1163782facd0 "Applet settings")

 ### Installation<a name="installing">&nbsp;</a>
-* Check out source with git, then run `./install-schema.sh`, move `capture@rjanja` folder into `~/.local/share/cinnamon/applets/`, restart Cinnamon and add applet normally
+* Check out source with git, move `capture@rjanja` folder into `~/.local/share/cinnamon/applets/`, restart Cinnamon and add applet normally
 * To use the built-in Cinnamon Screenshot, a patch must first be applied to Cinnamon: [linuxmint/Cinnamon#1016](https://github.com/linuxmint/Cinnamon/pull/1016)
 * To correct the position where the Cinnamon Recorder indicator is placed, a separate patch can be applied: [linuxmint/Cinnamon#1015](https://github.com/linuxmint/Cinnamon/pull/1015)